svermeulen/Yazef/README.md

     * After syncing the git repo, note that you will have to build the `Zenject-Usage.dll` by building the solution at `AssemblyBuild\Zenject-usage\Zenject-usage.sln`.
 Or, if you prefer you can get `Zenject-Usage.dll` from Releases section instead
     * Then you can copy the `UnityProject/Assets/Plugins/Zenject` directory to your own Unity3D project.

-Note that when importing Zenject into your unity project, you can uncheck any folder underneath the OptionalExtras folder for cases where you don't want to include it, or if you just want the core zenject functionality, you can uncheck the entire OptionalExtras directory.
+Note that when importing Zenject into your unity project, you can uncheck any folder underneath the "Samples" or the "Tests" for cases where you don't want to include it, or if you just want the core zenject functionality, you can uncheck the entire "Samples" and "Tests" directory.

 ## History